jaanus85/Nginx-HHVM-With-PHP5-FPM-Failover---MariaDB/README.md

 Edit /etc/monit//monitrc/hhvm-monit and replace "domain.tld" with your domain.

-Edit /etc/nginx/sites-enabled/standard and replace domain.tld for the vhost.
+Edit /etc/nginx/sites-enabled/standard and replace "domain.tld" for the vhost.

 Run: sudo apt-get install mariadb-server